apple/ml-stuttering-events-dataset/README.md

 * **Episodes**

-Podcast names, audio urls, and keycodes used with the annotation labels (`SEP-28k-Extended_episodes.csv`) as well as a host name, guest name (if available), number of spekaers to expect per episode, and the host and respective guest gender.
+Podcast names, audio urls, and keycodes used with the annotation labels (`SEP-28k-Extended_episodes.csv`) as well as a host name, guest name (if available), number of speakers to expect per episode, and the host and respective guest gender.
 In addition to that information, there are clustering quality metrics included, that were used to determine the individual speakers per episode (**all_samples_above_avg_silhouette**, **calinski_harabasz_score**, **cosine_dist**), that can be used to create splits using stricter quality metrics.